Spiritual care you can count on

 Geisinger Community Medical Center

-There is a nonsectarian chapel on the first floor, near the main entrance of the hospital.
-The chapel is open seven days a week, 24 hours a day to all patients and visitors.
-A new chapel space is under construction.
+The newly opened Saverio M. DeNaples Chapel at GCMC is located on the first floor, near the main entrance of the hospital.
+It is open seven days a week, 24 hours a day to all patients and visitors.

 When you or someone you care about is dealing with an illness, the kindness of others willing to pray for you is even more appreciated.
 Geisinger offers PRAYERnet a non-denominational web-based support and outreach program through which friends, extended family members and well-intentioned strangers anywhere in the world can send prayers for healing.